algolia/instantsearch/docs/custom-templates.md

 ## Injecting values to the template

 By default, the `build` task supports the [Handlebars](https://handlebarsjs.com) syntax to inject values passed to Create InstantSearch App.
-You can explicitely suffix the template files with `.hbs` or leave them as is (`.js` in this case).
+You can explicitly suffix the template files with `.hbs` or leave them as is (`.js` in this case).

 <h6 align="center">App.js.hbs</h6>